 The institute integrates Cross-cutting issues relevant to Environment & Sustainability, Human Values and Professional Ethics through about 10 courses in the Curriculum and one 'Honors Degree' in 'Sustainable Engineering'.

 'Induction program' for UG students develops awareness, sensitivity, and understanding of the self, and the society at large.
-The course of 'Universal Human Values' develops a holistic perspective towards life and profession and emphasizes 'value based living'.
-The course on 'Environmental studies' emphasizes on need pollution-free environment and the need of protecting & preserving natural resources such water bodies, forests etc. Courses on Economics, IPR, Sociology, Stress & Coping, Professional Ethics & Human Values cover different aspects of crosscutting issues.
-Institute is keen on sensitizing 'Gender equity', by providing opportunities through various relevant activities to ladies staff and students.
+The course of 'Universal Human Values' at S.Y.
+B. Tech level for all branches develops a holistic perspective towards life and profession and emphasizes 'value based living'.
+The course on 'Environmental studies' S.Y.
+B. Tech level for all branches emphasizes on need pollution-free environment and the need of protecting & preserving natural resources such water bodies, forests etc. Courses on Economics, IPR, Sociology, Stress & Coping, Professional Ethics & Human Values cover different aspects of cross-cutting issues.

+Institute is keen on sensitizing 'Gender equity', by providing opportunities through various relevant activities to lady staff and students.
 Fearless environment is well insured to women through CCTVs, Security personnel, and mentoring.
 Girl students have representation on various committees and activities.
 Special efforts are taken to enlighten on various 'Health issues in Ladies', 'Personal Health Care', 'Food and Nutrition', and 'Stress Management for Working Women', etc. Yoga & Health club, Gymnasium facilities are also provided.
-A special 'Internal complaint committee' for girls, ladies faculties, and staff takes into consideration their grievances if any.
+A special 'Internal complaint committee' for girls, lady faculties, and staff takes into consideration their grievances if any.

 File Description Documents

 Upload the list and description of the courses which address issues related to Gender, Environment and Sustainability, Human Values and Professional Ethics in the curriculum View File

-Any additional information No File Uploaded
+Any additional information View File